Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Oktober 2025 02.21.35 UTC
+- WIB: Rabu, 8 Oktober 2025 03.28.33 UTC
-- WITA: Rabu, 8 Oktober 2025 03.21.35 UTC
+- WITA: Rabu, 8 Oktober 2025 04.28.33 UTC
-- WIT: Rabu, 8 Oktober 2025 04.21.35 UTC
+- WIT: Rabu, 8 Oktober 2025 05.28.33 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: motivational
+Kategori: attitude